 Published: June 23, 2022

 When it comes to efficiently handling time-series data, TimeScaleDB emerges as a powerful open-source solution built on top of PostgreSQL.
-In this article, we'll explore how to provision and configure TimeScaleDB for two different setups: running it within a Docker container locally with a passthrough mount to a local directory as well as setting it up manually on an Amazon EC2 instance as a cloud-based database.
+This guide explores two essential deployment approaches: running TimeScaleDB in a Docker container locally with passthrough mount capabilities, and setting it up manually on an Amazon EC2 instance for cloud-based operations.

 Why TimeScaleDB?